-b) Establish parity between the adult-use and medical marihuana business, especially so that those holding equivalent licenses are able to operate in a compliant fashion.
+The proposed rule changes continue to establish parity between the adult-use and medical marihuana business.
+This specifically benefits those holding equivalent licenses by assisting them in operating in a compliant fashion.

 32. Explain how the proposed rules will impact business growth and job creation (or elimination) in Michigan.

 The licensing and regulatory framework that is created will establish a commercial supply and distribution mechanism for marihuana.
 The license categories create new businesses in the industry that otherwise were not licensed or regulated - and will impact business growth and job creation specifically for those interacting with the licensed marihuana business.